 If you are unable to connect, please re-enter your account credentials to verify that they are correct.

-On Heroku, each user is limited to one API key so we suggest adding a dedicated user for your Snyk organization.
-That way if at some point you need to revoke the key for any reason, you can do so without impacting anyone within your organization.
+On Heroku, each user is limited to one API key so we suggest adding a dedicated user for your Snyk org.
+That way if at some point you need to revoke the key for any reason, you can do so without impacting anyone within your org.

 This can be accomplished through the Heroku admin interface, or from the command line using the following command: